 Most businesses endorse community support program, review says

-It says the majority of businesses consulted, 88 per cent, said the program should continue.
+The review says of the majority of businesses consulted, 88 per cent, said the program should continue.

 Administration is recommending the program continue with it being managed by the Downtown Saskatoon Business Improvement District.